 When it comes to boiler maintenance, spending a little money can actually save you money in the long run.
 Servicing your boiler will ensure that it continues to run efficiently, saving you money on your heating bills.

-The age and model of your boiler will also determine just how efficient it is, but a boiler service engineer will be able to check the efficiency of your boiler, which can help you cut your energy bills.
+The age, model, and type of boiler will also determine just how efficient it is, but a boiler service engineer will be able to check the efficiency of your boiler, which can help you cut your energy bills.

-A healthy, well-looked after boiler lasts longer and is less likely to break down, saving you money in potential repair and replacement costs.
+A healthy, well-looked after boiler lasts longer and is less likely to have a full boiler break down, saving you money in potential repair and replacement costs.

 A boiler service engineer will also pick up on any underlying problems before they become an issue, reducing the need to shell out on more expensive repairs.
 According to Checkatrade, the average boiler repair costs around £300, while a new boiler can cost up to £2,500, Safe to say, it’s a surprise expense most of us can do without.